 Don’t underestimate image size.
 Because according to Google, the image is often the main factor that increases the load time of a page.
 In fact, fast load times are very important for SEO on your website.
 Whether on desktop or on mobile devices.

 Therefore, you want to be ready to choose the simplest format for every image on the website.
 Choose a picture format that has the simplest compression method and doesn’t sacrifice an excessive amount of the standard of the image.

 Image source: Ahrefs

-You can see from the image above that JPEG is that the most suitable option. it’s the littlest size, but with a top-quality, that’s not much different from the opposite two formats.
+You can see from the image above that JPEG is the most suitable option. it’s the littlest size, but with a top-quality, that’s not much different from the opposite two formats.
 So, is JPEG always the amount one choice for image SEO?
 Not really.